 Top Reasons for the 45-Minute Naps

-Of course there are the random reasons that your baby might wake early occasionally...a loud noise startles them, they dirty their diaper, or they aren't feeling well.
-That's just going to happen from time to time.
+Of course, there are the random reasons that your baby might wake early occasionally...a loud noise startles them, they dirty their diaper, or they aren't feeling well.
+That's just going to happen from time to time - no baby takes perfect naps all the time.

 You already know that babies eat a lot, and they may suddenly need to eat more!
 The first thing you'll want to do if your baby starts waking up from naps early is feed him!
 It's very likely that he's going through a growth spurt and is feeling extra hungry.
 You'll know this was the culprit if he takes a full feeding.